Tantalum–tungsten alloys: Mechanical properties

-The alloys of tantalum-tungsten have high corrosion resistance, and refractory properties.
+The alloys of tantalum–tungsten have high corrosion resistance and refractory properties.
 The crystalline structure of the material is body-centered cubic with a substitutional solid solution with atoms of tungsten.
 The alloy also has a high melting point and can reach high elastic modulus and high tensile strength.

 Phase diagram

-The equilibrium phase diagram of the alloy formed between the two components Tantalum and tungsten is a binary diagram, where the two components are totally soluble on each other.
-In this diagram the melting temperature of the two elements are shown.
+The equilibrium phase diagram of the alloy formed between the two components is a binary diagram, where the two components are totally soluble on each other.
+In this diagram, the melting temperatures of the two elements are shown.
 It can be seen that there are two lines, representing the solidus and liquidus.